NoCheatPlus/Docs/Features.md

 * Prevents projectile spamming

 ## Chat
-* Prevents text spam
+* Prevents a range of text spamming variants.
-* Prevents command spam
-* Implements captcha capabilities
+* Implements captcha capabilities.
-* Prevents re-logging spam
+* Prevents re-logging spam.
-* Prevents login spam
+* Prevents login spam.

+## Commands
+* Prevents command spam.
+* Allows to treat certain commands as chat.
+* Confine commands like op and deop to be used from the console only.

 ## Combined
-* Prevents faking of "bedleave" packets
+* Prevents faking of "bedleave" packets.
-* Prevents enderpearl abuse (noclip)
+* Prevents enderpearl abuse (noclip).
-* Prevents advanced fight cheats by combining multiple fight checks in one
+* Limits advanced fight cheats by combining multiple fight checks in one.
-* Removes invulnerability on login
+* Removes fall damage invulnerability on login selectively (configurable damage types!).

 ## Inventory
-* Prevents dropping of too many items at the same time
+* Prevents dropping of too many items within too short time.
-* Prevents cheated inventory management
+* Prevents some forms of inventory management.
-* Prevents bow and arrow spam
+* Prevents bow and arrow spam.
-* Enforces eating speeds
+* Enforces eating speeds.
-* Closes inventory in some cases to prevent dupes
+* Closes inventory in some cases to prevent ever-reappearing duplication bugs.

 ## Other
-* Forces commands like /op and /deop to be ran in the console only
-* Can send MOTDs to control some client mods that support it (Reis minimap etc.)
+* Can send MOTDs to control some client mods that support it (Reis minimap etc.).
-* Prevents creating books with unlimited pages
+* Prevents creating books with unlimited pages.